• Green forest with woman walking with a backpack.

 Step into the central Pyrenees on a small-group walking holiday based in Saint-Girons in the Couserans region of Ariège, southern France.

-This 7-day journey combines moderate mountain hiking with powerful stories of resistance, women’s courage, and the lived history of the Chemin de la Liberté.
+This guided hiking holiday combines moderate mountain hiking with powerful stories of resistance, courage, and the lived history of the Chemin de la Liberté.
 For those researching walking holidays in France or meaningful walking holidays in Europe, this experience offers depth beyond the typical itinerary.

 • Moderate mountain hikes with big views and flexible pacing

-• Powerful historical depth focused on resistance and women’s courage
+• Powerful historical depth focused on resistance and courage

 • Immersive local culture in one of France’s most authentic regions